Linguistics Course Catalog

 5 units

 The phonology, morphology, and syntax of Russian.
 Some knowledge of Russian is helpful.
-Prerequisite(s): course 111 or 112, and course 101.
+Prerequisite(s): LING 101, and LING 111 or LING 112.
 Enrollment limited to 30.
-Offered in alternate academic years.

 LING 186